omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 Errors are marked in the source code with a red squiggle and a sidebar icon.
 Hover over them to see a tooltip describing the error.
 The errors are also entered into the :guilabel:`Problems` view.
-Double clicking these problem entries will reveal the line in the code editor where the error came from.
+Double-clicking these problem entries will reveal the line in the code editor where the error came from.
-Errors marked this way include Python syntax errors, and runtime errors which manifest themselves in the form of Python exceptions.
+Errors marked this way include Python syntax errors, and runtime errors that manifest themselves in the form of Python exceptions.
 For exceptions, the stack trace is printed in the :guilabel:`Console` view.